uwerat/qpagbm/README.md

         {
             /*
                 Still on the scene graph thread, ready to postprocess the frame.
-                Asn an example the code below grabs it into an image.
+                As an example the code below grabs it into an image.
              */

             extern QImage qt_gl_read_framebuffer(